ka9q/ka9q-radio/docs/ka9q-radio.md

 **high** Decimal, default +5000 (+5 kHz).
 Sets the upper edge of the predetection filter passband.

-Both **low** and **high** are set by every entry in *modes.conf*, so these defaults just provide a backstop in case an entry lacks them.
+Both **low** and **high** are set by every entry in *modes.conf*, so these defaults just provide a way to override them when necessary.

 **squelch-open** Decimal, default 8 dB.
 Sets the SNR at which the squelch opens.